 In the following, different methods of handling data connections are shown.
 Parameter connection handling is not discussed in detail here; for more information about parameter connections, see “Parameter Connection for Synchronization”.

-Connecting to an Inventor group module (e.g., SoSeparator, SoRenderArea, SoGroup) works the same as described in Section 3.4.1.1, “Connecting by Dragging”.
+Connecting to an Open Inventor group module (e.g., SoSeparator, SoRenderArea, SoGroup) works the same as described in Section 3.4.1.1, “Connecting by Dragging”.

 Table 3.7.
 Dragging a New Connection Generates New Input Connectors to the Sides of Regular Connectors